Red Deer Economic Region Workforce Insights

 Key Local Labour Market Insights

-• The local employment rate reached 61.9%.
-It showed growth of 0.8 percentage points from May and decreased by 0.6 percentage points from same month last year.
+• The local employment rate registered 61.2%.
+It declined of 0.7 percentage points from June and fell by 0.6 percentage points from same month last year.

-• Local unemployment rate reached 5.3%.
-It fell by 0.6 percentage points month-over-month, and showed decline by 1.2 percentage points year-over-year.
+• Local unemployment rate registered 6.0%.
+It increased by 0.7 percentage points month-over-month, and fell by 0.1 percentage points year-over-year.

 Employment Trends